Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-In the second order $(v_{\perp}/c)^2$. - time dilation.
-Relativistic correction in law of composition of velocities, which already appears in the second order, and results directly from the time dilation.
+$\cdot$ Second order $(v_{\perp}/c)^2$: Effects such as time dilation and the relativistic correction to the velocity addition law emerge.
+Relativistic correction in the law of composition of velocities, which already appears in the second order, results directly from the time dilation.

-The first order kinematics term $(v_{\perp}/c)$ plays an essential role only in the description of the coherent radiation from a modulated electron beam.
-In a storage ring the distribution of the longitudinal position of the electrons in a bunch is essentially uncorrelated.
-In this case, the radiated fields due to different electrons are also uncorrelated and the average power radiated is a simple sum of the radiated power from individual electrons; that is we sum intensities, not fields.
-In the case of incoherent synchrotron radiation, a motion of the single ultrarelativistic electron in a constant magnetic field, according to the theory of relativity, influences the kinematics terms of the second order $(v_{\perp}/c)^2$ only.
+The first-order kinematic term $(v_{\perp}/c)$ plays a significant role primarily in the description of coherent radiation from a modulated electron beam.
+In a storage ring, however, the longitudinal positions of electrons within a bunch are essentially uncorrelated.
+As a result, the radiation emitted by different electrons is also uncorrelated.
+In this case, the total radiated power is simply the sum of the individual contributions—intensities are added rather than electric fields.
+For incoherent synchrotron radiation, where one considers the motion of a single ultrarelativistic electron in a constant magnetic field, relativistic effects influence only the second-order kinematic terms, specifically $(v_{\perp}/c)^2$.